All you need is a bit of money, a foreign country and a grocery store. Oh, and these tips.

 It depends on how you want to play.
 Like I said, it’s fun to take the last few coins and bills you have and just spend them all at the nearest 7-11 or market before you leave the country.

 Or it’s way fun to do this after teaching class one day just to mix things up.
-When I was in China, a friend and I did a grocery store challenge and bought all sorts of funny treats to eat before a movie night on the weekend.
+When I was in Asia, a friend and I did a grocery store challenge and bought all sorts of funny treats to eat before a movie night on the weekend.
 Another time, my group and I ran around a little market in Germany and got the coolest snacks for an impromptu picnic in the city.
 The options are endless.

 How Do I Play?